Guidelines for the task

 31_1-1 Q0 clueweb22-en0000-94-02275:0 1 0.5 sample_run

 Runs may include up to 1000 responses for each user turn.
 For provenance ranking, only the first 1000 pieces of unique provenance will be used.
-As in previous years of CAsT, only a limited top-k responses and provenances will be assessed according to resource constraints.
+As in previous year of iKAT, only limited top-k responses and provenances will be assessed according to resource constraints.

 Evaluation